WalletConnect/walletconnect-docs/docs/specs/core/pairing/README.md

 2. A's pairing client registers protocol P by passing the list of methods needed for protocol P
 3. A encrypts request with symKey S. Pairing client does not expects any response.
 P is responsible for response subscription.
 4. A sends request on pairing topic.
-5. A generates URI and appends the query parameter with the key "methods" and the value being a comma delimited list of the methods registered.
+5. A generates URI and appends the query parameter with the keys "and-methods" and "or-methods" the value being a array.
-6. B's pairing client registers protocol P by passing the list of methods needed for Protocol P
+6. B's pairing client registers protocol P by passing lists of methods needed for Protocol P
-7. B verifies that the URI's "methods" query paramter's value equals B's cached list of protocol methods and then subscribes to pairing topic from provided URI
+7. B verifies that the URI's "and-methods" query paramter's value equals B's cached "and" list of protocol methods along with checking if B's cached "or" list matches any values in the URI's "or-methods' query parameter's value and then subscribes to pairing topic from provided URI
 8. B receives protocol P request.